informalsystems/quint/examples/solidity/icse23-fig7/README.md

     }
 ```

-We can try to disprove this invariant in the random simulator:
+Instead of specifying a run with the steps leading to the bug, we can try to disprove this invariant in the random simulator:

 ```sh
 quint run --max-samples 1000000 --max-steps 6 \